Can you be charged with possession of a narcotic drug even if it’s not on you?

 Depending on the quantity of contraband in question, you can be facing a serious prison sentence based solely on a theory of constructive possession.
 The State must prove beyond a reasonable doubt that you were in possession of contraband.
 It’s very important to remember that your mere presence at the scene of a crime does not establish possession.
 When in doubt, plead the Fifth and exercise your right to remain silent.
 If you’re charged with constructive possession, you need to hire an experienced criminal defense attorney who’s familiar with the nuances of how possession cases are prosecuted.

-If you or a loved one is facing criminal charges, you owe it to yourself to consult with Attorney Naun Antonio Benitez of the Marc Lopez Law Firm.
-Call him at 317-456-7942 to discuss your case.
+If you or a loved one is facing criminal charges, you owe it to yourself to consult with the Marc Lopez Law Firm.
+Call us at 317 632 3642 to discuss your case.